Real deal gluten free seeded sourdough. A crispy, chewy bread loaded with yummy seeds and just a hint of sour flavor.

 - 2 tbsp poppy seeds

-- In a large bowl, whisk together sorghum, buckwheat, tapioca, brown rice flour, all the seeds + salt.
+- Meanwhile, in a large bowl, whisk together sorghum, buckwheat, tapioca, brown rice flour, all the seeds + salt.
 Set aside.

-Pour wet mixture into dry flour mixture and stir with a wooden spoon until it starts to comes together then knead by hand until dough is smooth and elastic and pulls off the sides of the bowl nicely.
+Scape preferment into psyllium husk mixture and gently mix to combine.
+Add in olive oil and dry flour mixture.
+Stir with a wooden spoon until it starts to comes together then knead by hand until dough is smooth and elastic and pulls off the sides of the bowl nicely.
 Dust with a bit of extra sorghum flour if it feels too sticky.
-If using darker store-bough buckwheat flour, the dough may feel dry.
-Wet your hands while kneading to help bring the dough together.
+If it feels too dry, wet your hands while kneading to help bring the dough together.

 Turn dough out onto a lightly floured surface, and continue kneading for about a minute, shaping it into a long baguette shape OR a smooth ball.
 Transfer baguette shape onto a flour-dusted tea towel and gently wrap in towel to help hold it’s shape OR transfer dough ball to a tea towel-lined soup bowl dusted with flour (about 6-7 inches in diameter) and fold towel over to cover.
 Place inside of plastic bag.
 I have to use 2 plastic bags on each end of my baguette.
-Place in a warm area to rise for 6 hours until dough has noticeably increase in size.
+Place in a warm area to rise for 3-4 hours until dough has noticeably increase in size and feels and dough springs back a bit when touched.
 It will not double in size.

 Thirty minutes prior to baking (5 and 1/2 hours into the rise), preheat oven to 450’F. Place large baking sheet into oven to preheat.
 Place another baking pan or skillet on the lower shelf to preheat as well to hold the ice cubes we will put in to make steam.
 Do not use glass.